hoodiecrow/ConsTcl/README.md

 [Parsing](https://en.wikipedia.org/wiki/Parsing), or syntactic analysis, is analyzing a sequence of letters, digits, and other characters, conforming to the rules of _external representation_.
 The result of parsing is an _expression_.

 The parsing process translates a piece of text from external representation to internal representation.

+#### External representation

 The external representation is a 'recipe' for an expression that expresses it in a unique way.

 For example, the external representation for a vector is a pound sign (`` # ``), a left parenthesis (`` ( ``), the external representation for some values, and a right parenthesis (`` ) ``).
 When the reader or parser is working through input, a `` #( `` symbol signals that a vector structure is being read.
 A number of subexpressions for the elements of the vector follow, and then a closing parenthesis `` ) `` signals that the vector is done.
 The elements are saved in vector memory and the vector gets the address to the first element and the number of elements.